 Contests or Giveaways

-Another means of making money through blogging is by selling services.
+Another means of making money through your website is by selling services.
 This can be done through online courses, events, consulting, and workshops.
 You could even consider putting together and hosting a larger event with tickets.

-If your blog is closely focused on a certain industry, you can use the clout and following you gain through it as a way to launch a small business.
-For example, if you run a successful fashion blog, you can use it as a means of starting your own label down the line.
-Building a blog is almost synonymous with building a brand, and the most successful blogs turn into business empires.
+If your site is closely focused on a certain industry, you can use the clout and following you gain through it as a way to launch a small business.
+For example, if you run a successful fashion website, you can use it as a means of starting your own label down the line.
+Building a blog is almost synonymous with building a brand, and the most successful content sites turn into business empires.

-Even if you’re doing everything right in terms of monetization, there’s no substitute for creating high-quality blog content.
-Think of good blog posts as the skeleton of your blogging business.
+Even if you’re doing everything right in terms of monetization, there’s no substitute for creating high-quality content.
+Think of good posts and articles as the skeleton of your content business.
 Without the content, there’s nothing for the monetization to hang on to.
-In case you need help with content creation, check out our guide on how to start a personal blog.
+In case you need help with content creation, check out our guide on how to start a personal website.

 What do you think of our guide?
-Do you have any top tips for earning cash as a blogger?
+Do you have any top tips for earning cash as a content publisher?
 Let us know in the comments below!